The RabbitMQ AMQP 1.0 Java Client is a library to communicate with RabbitMQ using AMQP 1.0.

 rabbitmq_amqp_publishers 1.0

-Remote procedure call with RabbitMQ consists in a client sending a request message and a server replying with a response message.
-Both the RPC client and server are client applications and the messages flow through the broker.
-The RPC client must send a reply-to queue address with the request.
-The RPC server uses this reply-to queue address to send the response.
-There must also be a way to correlate a request with its response, this is usually handled with a header that the RPC client and server agree on.
+Request/response with RabbitMQ consists of a requester sending a request message and a responder replying with a response message.
+Both the requester and responder are client applications and the messages flow through the broker.
+The requester must send a reply-to queue address with the request.
+The responder uses this reply-to queue address to send the response.
+There must also be a way to correlate a request with its response, this is usually handled with a header that the requester and responder agree on.

-The library provides RPC client and server support classes.
+The library provides requester and responder support classes.
 They use sensible defaults and some of the internal mechanics are configurable.
-They should meet the requirements of most RPC use cases.
-It is still possible to implement one part or the other with regular publishers and consumers for special cases, as this is what the RPC support classes do.
+They should meet the requirements of most request/response use cases.
+It is still possible to implement one part or the other with regular publishers and consumers for special cases, as this is what the request/response support classes do.

-Here is how to create an RPC server instance:
+Here is how to create a responder instance:

 .handler((ctx, req) -> { (3)